rohanghosh7/Hackerrank-solutions/README.md

 # Hackerrank-solutions
-This repository contains the hackerrank problems I solved
+This repository contains all the hackerrank problems I solved